CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ### Task 3: Explore Copilot for Power BI as a report consumer

-In this task, you as a report consumer, use Copilot for Power BI to ask questions and get instant insights from reports.
-It helps you understand data trends, summaries, and key metrics without needing to write complex queries
+In this task, you will explore Copilot for Power BI from a report consumer’s perspective.
+Copilot allows you to ask natural language questions directly within a report and receive instant insights.
+This helps you quickly understand data trends, summaries, and key metrics without the need to write complex queries.

 1. On the Lab VM, open **Microsoft Edge** from the desktop.
 In a new tab, navigate to **Microsoft Fabric** by copying and pasting the following URL into the address bar if not opened.